Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: 2-point cumulants for halo model power spectra

 \section{2-point cumulants for halo model power spectra}

-There are three key power spectra necessary in Section \ref{sec:forecasting} which require different combinations of halo profiles.
-For calculation of the boost factors, we require the galaxy clustering correlation function and therefore the galaxy-galaxy power spectrum $P_{\rm gg}(\ell)$.
-Because we have different HODs for our source and lens samples, the cumulant of the profiles necessary for computing their cross-spectrum is non-trivial.
+To calculate the boost factors, we require the galaxy-galaxy power spectrum $P_{\rm gg}(\ell)$.
+Because we have different HODs for our source and lens samples, computing their cross-spectrum is non-trivial.
 Therefore, we opt to individually calculate $P_{\rm ll}$ (lens-lens clustering) and $P_{\rm ss}$ (source-source clustering), then approximate the lens-source clustering power spectrum as the geometric mean of the auto-spectra,

 To verify this is a suitable approximation, we plot each of the three spectra mentioned above, as well as an additional estimate, $P_{\rm ls}^{\rm 2pt}$, which is obtained by assuming the 2-point cumulant is simply the product of the means of each Fourier space profile.
 This plot is shown in Figure \ref{fig:power_spectra}.
 We find the geometric mean closely follows this 2-point term up to high $k$, at which point the spectrum becomes dominated by a constant, non-physical central-central 1-halo term, resulting from the inappropriate 2-point cumulant.
-Subtracting the value where this constant is most dominant (taken to be the value of $P_{\rm ls}^{\rm 2pt}$ at max $k$) from the rest of the spectrum recovers the behaviour of the geometric mean, confirming this is indeed a suitable approximation.
+Subtracting the value where this constant is most dominant (taken to be the value of $P_{\rm ls}^{\rm 2pt}$ at max $k$) from the spectrum recovers the behaviour of the geometric mean, confirming this is indeed a suitable approximation.

 For the 1-halo galaxy-intrinsic correlation, which gives the tangential shear due to IA, we derive the 1-halo power spectrum to determine if using the product of the profile means is sufficient, or if a more complex cumulant is required.
 The HOD for lens galaxies is given by,